dcomtois/summarytools/README.md

 | **51-70** |  317 | 32.51 |  83.69 |
 |  **71 +** |  159 | 16.31 | 100.00 |

-Note that the overridden attributes are still part of the *age\_stats* object.
+Note that the original attributes which we changed temporarily for printing with these overrides are still part of the *age\_stats* object.

-## Order of Priority for options
+## Order of Priority for Options / Parameters

 1. Options overridden explicitly with `print()` or `view()` have precedence